Perhaps it was Goose Feathers where you first noticed them.

 The blankets come in several sizes, including a sweet small blanket designed as a baby’s quilt.
 You can also custom order a size and color suggestions but you’ll have to allow for time for the blanket to be hand stitched for you in Bangladesh.

-The blankets can be purchased locally at Goose Feathers and this month you can also visit one of serval pop up shops to see the blankets and stockings and jewelry in person as well.
+The blankets can be purchased locally at Goose Feathers and you can also frequently visit various pop up shops to see the blankets and jewelry in person as well.
 Of course, you can also always send Karen a message and see them in person at Open River Imports.